Search Results for

 • This field is required and only displayed if file type is CSV.

-• The field stipulates the encoding of the output file.
+• The field specifies the encoding of the output file.

-• User must select one value from the list of encoding types.
-The list includes values:
+• The user must select one value from the list of encoding types.
+The list includes:

 • UTF-8